We have extensive digital and printed library collections at Herts, plus plenty of support and services to help you find resources.

 Your personal Library Account gives information about the books you've borrowed and when you need to bring them back.

-All books are automatically renewed weekly for up to 20 weeks unless requested by another user (Items borrowed by SCONUL users are automatically renewed for a maximum of three times).
+All books are automatically renewed every two weeks for up to 20 weeks unless requested by another user (items borrowed by SCONUL users are automatically renewed for a maximum of two times).

 Do I need to buy any books for my course?